 Gain insights and expand your knowledge with our collection of tools and resources.
 Stay informed about the latest in business technology, print services, and process improvement.

-If you are the one tasked with determining your company’s printer needs, you likely have done a little head scratching.
-There are many things to consider, especially when determining if your office needs a color or black-and-white printer.
+Printing remains a vital part of any business.
+But if you are the one tasked with determining your company’s printer needs, you likely have done a little head scratching.
+There are many things to consider, especially when determining the cost of printing in color vs black and white.
 If you are evaluating your company’s printing needs or thinking about making changes, it’s important to understand a few things.

-The reason color copiers tend to be associated with higher toner cartridge costs is because color printing devices typically require four different color cartridges - cyan, magenta, yellow, black – to print the right color.
+Color copiers tend to be associated with higher toner cartridge costs.
+The reason is because color printing devices typically require four different color cartridges - cyan, magenta, yellow, black – to print the right color.
 Printing in black and white, on the other hand, uses a single black cartridge.
 If your output skews heavily toward the need for color, the additional cost of toner needed to operate a color device may be worth it.
 Businesses can reduce toner usage and save money by only printing in color when necessary.

 Performance, like cost, is an area of misunderstanding when it comes to assessing the differences between color and black-and-white printing.
 It used to be that color printing was considered slower than black-and-white, but that’s no longer always the case.
 The two are now comparable in performance.
 Today’s color printers also have all the same features previously believed to only be in black and white devices – duplexing, high-capacity paper trays, finishing options, and media choices.
 Additionally, color devices today can be managed on the network in the same way black-and-white printers were traditionally.